rnw-community/rnw-community/packages/nestjs-rxjs-metrics/readme.md

 export const summaryMetrics = { my_summary_metric_label: 'My summary metric description' };
 ```

--   Create metrics service for NestJS DI, this service should be used in the project:
+-   Create metrics module and service for NestJS DI, this module and service should be used in the project:

 ```ts
 import { Inject, Injectable } from '@nestjs/common';